nicodoggie/bastion-falls/content/religions/reformed-divine-masochist.md

 +++
-title = "The Reformed Church of the Divine Masochist"
+title = "Reformed Church of the Divine Masochist"
 +++

 # The Reformed Church of the Divine Masochist